 Many travelers dream of their next destination, sometimes for months or even years, before finally making a move and realizing their trip.
-While doing that, all of them have probably pictured themselves sitting alone on the beach, on top of a mountain or in a field, thinking about life and enjoying the beautiful landscape and tranquility.
+While making their plans, all of them have probably pictured themselves sitting alone on the beach, on top of a mountain, or in a field, thinking about life and enjoying the beautiful landscape and tranquility.

-If you struggle to share beautiful places with too many other tourists, we have the solution to your problem: off-the-beaten-path tourism.
+If you struggle to share beautiful places with too many other tourists, we have the solution to your problem: off the beaten path tourism.
 As you can tell from the name, the essence of this type of traveling is getting to more remote, and less visited areas of a country.

-Of course, we won’t blame you at all for not wanting to miss out on any of Peru’s highlights.
+Of course, we won’t blame you at all for not wanting to miss out on any of Peru’s famed highlights.
 They are indeed incredible and many of them deserve the attention they get.
-In our Hiking Tours, for example, you can find different routes taking you to the one and only Machu Picchu.
+In our Hiking Tours, for example, you can find alternative routes that take you to the one and only Machu Picchu.

-What is Off The Beaten Path Travel?
+What is Off the Beaten Path Travel?

-In most countries, tourism is quite concentrated in only a few areas, where most well-known tourist attractions are located.
+In most countries, tourism is concentrated in only a few areas, where the most well-known tourist attractions are located.
 In Peru, people tend to talk about the gringo trail, which passes by these areas, namely Lima, Paracas, Huacachina, Nazca, Arequipa, Puno, and Cusco.

-Are you feeling innovative and excited to try out this type of traveling?
+Are you feeling innovative and excited to try out this type of travel?
 In that case, continue reading to see what we have to say about the four characteristics mentioned above.

 Should that be the case, we invite you to have a look at our Peru Trip Planner & Custom Itineraries section.
-Here, we offer you to customize your own personalized itinerary.
+Here, our dedicated travel designers can help you craft your own personalized itinerary.

 Surprises and Discoveries